radiorabe/freeipa-import-script/README.md

 # freeipa-import-script

-With this python script you can import users and Groups with a CSV File
+With this python script you can import users and groups with a CSV file